Accommodation in Milan

 Once in Italy, expats can work through a local estate agent or browse the affitto (rental) sections in newspaper classifieds.

-Renting property in Milan
+Renting accommodation in Milan

 Once a prospective tenant has something in mind, the rental process is fairly simple.
 The landlord will write up the contract, which, once signed, is registered at the ufficio del registro (registry office).
 Make sure the contract is read carefully.
 Expats who can't speak Italian should ask someone they trust to translate it.

-Most landlords require up to three months’ worth of rent as a deposit and tenants are usually responsible for paying their own utilities.
+Most landlords require up to three months’ worth of rent as a deposit and tenants are usually responsible for paying their utilities.